matkoniecz/osm_bot_abstraction_layer/README.md

 On first run script should instruct how to obtain token that will be added to that field.

-After that it should looki like that (XXXXX are placeholders):
+After that it should have following format (XXXXX are placeholders):

 ```json
 {